Your cart is empty

 • Baby under 6 months with elevated temperature

-• Fever >2–3 days without improvement
+• Fever lasting more than 2-3 days without improvement

-• Very shrill, persistent screaming
+• Very shrill, sustained screaming

 • Severe accompanying symptoms (abdominal pain, vomiting, diarrhea)

-• Child appears apathetic, does not drink or is extremely weak
+• Child appears apathetic, does not drink, or is extremely weak

 • After a febrile seizure

-If in doubt, contact your doctor again.
+When in doubt, it's best to contact your doctor one more time.

 👉 Discover MARY now – for more safety in everyday family life.